J-Ellette/Spatial-Archaeology-Platform/README.md

 # Archaeological Discovery Explorer — Prototype

-This project is a minimal prototype for an archaeological discovery app that uses free Earth observation and elevation data sources (Sentinel, Landsat, USGS DEM/LiDAR, NOAA coastal LiDAR, NASA GEDI, etc.).
+This project is a minimal prototype for an archaeological discovery app that uses free Earth observation and elevation data sources (USGS DEM/LiDAR, NOAA coastal LiDAR, NASA, etc.).
 It demonstrates a GUI to draw an AOI and a backend endpoint that searches for Sentinel products (as an example).
 Use this as a basis to add additional connectors and processing.

 Architecture
 - Frontend: Leaflet map with drawing controls to select AOI and request data.